What is Extended Producer Responsibility for Packaging?

 How does EPR interact with PRNs?

-• Purchase PRNs.
-The amount of PRNs you must acquire is generated as an obligation based on the amount of packaging you have placed on the UK market, multiplied by the recycling targets
+- Purchase PRNs.
+The amount of PRNs you must acquire is generated as an obligation based on the amount of packaging you have placed on the UK market, multiplied by the recycling targets set by the UK Government

 Under Extended Producer Responsibility, the purchasing of P(E)RNs remains the mechanism through which obligated businesses comply with their recycling obligations.
-Under the new system, obligated businesses will continue to purchase P(E)RNs as they do now however, there will be an additional Local Authority waste management fee to cover the full net cost of collection, treatment and sorting of packaging waste.
+Obligated businesses will continue to purchase P(E)RNs as they do now; however, there will be an additional Local Authority Waste Management fee to cover the full net cost of collection, treatment and sorting of packaging waste.

 What is the RPD Portal?